Ho ho ho! Here is how to do a virtual Secret Santa online.

-The first step to any Secret Santa is to set a budget.
-A range of $20-$30 is standard, but you can adjust the price higher or lower depending on your team’s preferences.
-You should decide the budget before you announce the activity, but you can pick a date for the exchange before or after the announcement.
+The first step to any digital Secret Santa is to set a budget.
+A range of $20-$30 is standard, and you can adjust the price higher or lower depending on your team’s preferences.
+You should decide the budget before you announce the activity, and you can pick a date for the virtual gift exchange before or after the announcement.

 Step 4.
 Mail gifts to recipients

-Since you cannot slip gifts under a communal tree, your team will have to ship presents to each other.
-“But Angela,” you may say, “Won’t the return address labels take the secret out of Secret Santa?”
+Since you cannot slip gifts under a communal tree, your team will be doing secret Santa by mail.
+“But Angela,” you may say, “Won’t the return address labels take the secret out of virtual Secret Santa?”
 The easiest fix for this problem is to instruct all gifters to use the organizer’s address on the return label.
 This way, the organizer can resend any returned gifts and the mystery remains intact.

 Step 5.
 Exchange gifts via video call

-All participants will wait until the day of your virtual gift exchange to unwrap the packages on a web conferencing platform like Zoom or WebEx.
+All participants will wait until the day of your virtual gift exchange to unwrap the packages on a virtual meeting platform like Zoom or WebEx.
 You can make the remote Secret Santa part of your online holiday party and can play other virtual holiday games during the call.